Murphy USA and Core-Mark Renew Strategic Supply Agreement

 Murphy USA (NYSE: MUSA) is a leading retailer of gasoline and convenience merchandise with more than 1,500 stations located primarily in the Southwest, Southeast, and Midwest United States.
 The company and its team of nearly 10,000 employees serve an estimated 1.7 million customers each day through its network of retail gasoline stations in 25 states.
 The majority of Murphy USA's sites are located in close proximity to Walmart stores.
 The company also markets gasoline and other products at standalone stores under the Murphy Express brand.
 Murphy USA ranks 262 among Fortune 500 companies.

 Core-Mark is one of the largest marketers of fresh, food and broad-line supply solutions to the convenience retail industry in North America.
-Founded in 1888, Core-Mark offers a full range of products, marketing programs, and technology solutions to approximately 41,000 customer locations in the U.S. and Canada through 32 distribution centers (excluding two distribution facilities the Company operates as a third-party logistics provider).
-Core-Mark services traditional convenience retailers, grocers, drug stores, liquor and specialty stores, and other stores that carry convenience products.
+Founded in 1888, Core-Mark offers a full range of products, marketing programs, and technology solutions to approximately 41,000 customer locations in the U.S. and Canada through 32 distribution centers (excluding two distribution facilities the Company operates as a third party logistics provider).
+Core-Mark services traditional convenience retailers, grocers, drug, liquor and specialty stores, and other stores that carry convenience products.
 For more information, please visit www.core-mark.com.